 Nancy Ballard is the founder of Rooms That Rock 4 Chemo, her accidental non-profit as it were.
-She is a botanical watercolor artist and published author of three books, Invited Guests, The Caring One and Loving You: Celebrating The Body Through Art.
+She is a botanical watercolor artist and published author of four books, Rooms That Rock 4 Chemo – A Story.
+A Toolbox, Invited Guests, The Caring One, and Loving You: Celebrating The Body Through Art.
 She is committed and grateful to be involved with RoomsThatRock4Chemo.

 It is overwhelming to be a part of the grace and generosity of our volunteers, donors and sponsors.

 Erin Collier is a seasoned marketing executive with 20 years of experience leading analyst relations, public relations, and corporate marketing efforts at leading technology companies.
 Erin oversees Red Hat’s Analyst Relations and is responsible for the strategy and execution across the company’s cloud, management, platform, and storage business units.
 Prior to joining Red Hat in 2012, she led the security, switching and channel analyst relations programs for Juniper Networks.
 Erin holds a bachelor’s degree in communications and a minor in economics from Mills College.
 She is actively involved in the San Francisco community, serving on the Board of Rooms That Rock 4 Chemo and volunteering with several non-profit organizations.
 Erin resides in San Francisco and enjoys traveling, skiing and running in her free time.

 After spending 12+ years in corporate technology sales and marketing, Par decided a major change was needed.
 She found her way into real estate, and now cannot imagine doing anything else.
 She is a lover of traveling, books, volunteering, architecture, and all things SF.